CDISC Data Standards Explained: CDASH, SDTM, SEND, and ADaM

 The data standards created by CDISC can be organized into four key categories:

-1. Foundational: CDISC refers to the foundational standards as the “core principles for defining data standards.”
-The foundational standards include all content, e.g., clinical and non-clinical data, models, domains, questionnaires, ratings, and scales (QRS).
+CDISC refers to the foundational standards as the “core principles for defining data standards.”
+These standards include clinical and non-clinical data, models, and domains, as well as structured information derived from questionnaires, ratings, and scales.

-2. Data Exchange: These standards are created to facilitate data sharing across different information systems, including those that have not implemented the foundational CDISC standards.
+These standards support the transfer of data across different information systems, including systems that do not utilize the foundational CDISC standards (e.g., Define-XML).

 CDASH Standards: How Data is Collected

-Clinical Data Acquisition Standards Harmonization (CDASH) establishes uniformity in collecting raw data to support traceability and organization.
+Clinical Data Acquisition Standards Harmonization (CDASH) establishes uniformity in collecting raw data to support traceability and organization, and facilitates the creation of the Study Data Tabulation Model (SDTM) dataset.
 This standard is driven by how the data will likely be collected and ensures that reviewers and regulators can effectively compare data across studies, sponsors, and time.
 For example, a clinical trial participant’s weight may be recorded every visit.
 One clinical study may have weight labeled as “weight,” while another may use an abbreviation like “WT.”
 CDASH requires the same label for the value across all studies, increasing efficiency when the data is submitted to regulatory agencies.

 SDTM and SEND Standards: How Clinical and Nonclinical Data is Organized